ironhack-labs/lab-postgres-sql-crud/queries.md

 <!-- Your Query Goes Here -->

+SELECT\* FROM jslibraries order by release_date desc limit 1

 <br>

 **4. All the libraries released before 2015.**

 <!-- Your Query Goes Here -->

+SELECT\* FROM jslibraries where release_date < '2015-01-01'

 <br>